Project Name: Feed the Future Innovation Lab for Small-Scale Irrigation

 Countries: Ethiopia, Ghana, Tanzania, and West Africa Region

 Sponsors: U.S Agency for International Development

 Partners: The International Water Management Institute, the International Livestock Research Institute, the International Food Policy Research Institute, and North Carolina A&T State University

 About Feed the Future: Feed the Future is the U.S. Government’s global hunger and food security initiative.
-With a focus on smallholder farmers, particularly women, Feed the Future supports partner countries in developing their agriculture sectors to spur economic growth and trade that increase incomes and reduce hunger, poverty and undernutrition.
+With a focus on small-holder farmers and particularly women, Feed the Future supports partner countries in developing their agricultural sectors to spur economic growth and trade that increase incomes and reduce hunger, poverty and malnutrition.
 For more information, visit www.feedthefuture.gov